Nonparametric Treatment Effect Identification in School Choice: Estimation and inference

-Additionally, we maintain a few technical assumptions, \cref{as:bounded_density,as:ctsdensity,as:second_moment,as:cts_diff}, stated in \cref{asec:estimation}.
+Additionally, we maintain a few technical assumptions, \cref{as:bounded_density,as:ctsdensity,as:second_moment,as:cts_diff,as:moment_strong}, stated in \cref{asec:estimation}.
 These assumptions assert that the distribution of test scores and lotteries are suitably smooth, have suitably smooth conditional means, and have bounded moments.
-Under these technical assumptions, the estimator $\hat \tau_{s_0, s_1}$ is first-order equivalent to an oracle estimator $\check \tau_{s_0, s_1} = \check \beta_{+} - \check \beta_{-},$ where